mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Curve25519, HKDF over SHA2-256 and AES-128-GCM for HPKE,
 and AES-128-GCM with Ed25519 for symmetric encryption and signatures.

+Values with the first byte 255 (decimal) are reserved for Private Use.

 New cipher suite values are assigned by IANA as described in
 {{iana-considerations}}.